 The women’s suffrage movement in the United States leading up the ratification of the 19th Amendment was a progressive time for women.
 Bold women leaders launched suffrage groups and associations around New England and the US.
-Some women were pushing for a national amendment, while others were trying for a state-by-state approach to get women on each ballot.
+Some women were pushing for a national amendment, while others were trying for a state-by-state approach to get women voting rights.
 In NH, where woman suffrage groups began forming in 1868, women had attained the ability to vote for school committees (in 1871) and in school board elections (1878), but their attempts to vote in state and national elections were unsuccessful.
-Most prominently, in 1903 the state legislature had supported women's suffrage, but it was defeated in a popular vote by male voters.
-Yet by the summer of 1919, after over 50 years of advocating for their suffrage, the Amendment's passage was on the horizon.
+In 1903 the state legislature had supported women's suffrage, but the ratification of the right was defeated in a popular vote by NH's male voters.
+Yet by the summer of 1919, after over 50 years of advocating for their suffrage, NH women were about to gain the right to vote, as the national 19th Amendment's passage was on the horizon.
 It had passed the federal legislature in June of 1919 and would be ratified in NH two months after the end of the School, on September 10, 1919.

 We asked the question: where did the idea for a women's citizenship school come from?
-Our proposed answer was found in the beginning of early 20th century, where women suffragists were anticipating their right to vote and the US turned its attention towards Europe and WWI, as well as the particulars of the women of NH and the President of NH College.
+We found our answer in the beginning of the early 20th century, when women suffragists were anticipating their right to vote and the US was emphasizing citizenship education after its victory in WWI; we also discovered it lay in the innovations of the women of NH and the President of NH College.

 The First Citizenship School

 The NH College School for Citizenship appears to be the brainchild of Mrs. Mary Inez Wood.
 As the country was in the process of passing and ratifying the 19th Amendment, it became clear that women should be prepared to use their new right by understanding the principles of government, politics, policy, and general "citizenship."
-Mrs. Nancy Schoonmaker of the Connecticut Woman Suffrage Association had begun giving a series of lectures about the basics of government and had been mailing out curricula for women around her state.
+Mrs. Nancy Schoonmaker of the Connecticut Woman Suffrage Association had begun giving a series of lectures to women about the basics of government and had been mailing out curricula for women around her state.
 Mrs. Wood reported that she had said, "Let's have a school for citizenship!"
 She further explained that "The idea sprung into existence one Friday evening when Miss Martha S. Kimball, president of the New Hampshire Woman Suffrage Association, Miss Edna Wright, organizer of that association, and myself were discussing citizenship courses for the various local suffrage leagues.
 The suggestion seemed so good we determined to consult President Hetzel of New Hampshire College about the feasibility of such a school and the possibility of holding it at Durham" (Arizona Republican 1/29/1920).
 As the Dearborn Independent (11/8/1919) described, President Hetzel of NHC "is an Oregon man, used to the fearsome sight of women going to the polls, and he welcomed the idea, and invited the women to come to school in their own college."
 They invited Schoonmaker, and the well-known speaker and attorney Mrs. Antoinette Funk of Chicago, along with other prominent suffragists from New England and the country.
-A newspaper advertisement from the Portsmouth Herald on June 25, 1919 for the NHC School for Citizenship instructed potential attendees to write President Hetzel a letter for admission.
+Newspaper announcements for the NHC School for Citizenship in the Portsmouth Herald (6/25/1919) and the Manchester Union (7/3/1919) instructed potential attendees to write President Hetzel a letter for admission.

 NH College and the Citizenship School